Microsoft/azure-docs.cs-cz/articles/iot-dps/quick-create-simulated-device.md

 3. V podokně *Průzkumník řešení* sady Visual Studio přejděte do složky **Provision\_Tools**.
 Klikněte pravým tlačítkem na projekt **tpm_device_provision** a vyberte **Nastavit jako spouštěný projekt**.

 4. V nabídce sady Visual Studio vyberte **Ladit** > **Spustit bez ladění** a spusťte řešení.
-Aplikace načte a zobrazí **_ID registrace_** a **_ověřovací klíč_** .
-Tyto hodnoty si poznamenejte nebo je zkopírujte.
+The app reads and displays a **_Registration ID_** and an **_Endorsement key_** .
+Note or copy these values.
 Použijí se v další části pro registraci zařízení.

 <a id="portalenrollment"></a>

 ## <a name="create-a-device-enrollment-entry-in-the-portal"></a>Vytvoření položky registrace zařízení na portálu

-1. Přihlaste se k Azure Portal, v nabídce na levé straně vyberte tlačítko **všechny prostředky** a otevřete svou službu Device Provisioning.
+1. Sign in to the Azure portal, select the **All resources** button on the left-hand menu and open your Device Provisioning service.

-1. Vyberte kartu **spravovat registrace** a pak v horní části vyberte tlačítko **přidat jednotlivou registraci** .
+1. Select the **Manage enrollments** tab, and then select the **Add individual enrollment** button at the top.

-1. Na panelu **Přidat registraci** zadejte následující informace:
+1. In the **Add Enrollment** panel, enter the following information:
-   - Jako **Mechanismus** ověření identity vyberte *TPM*.
+   - Jako *Mechanismus* ověření identity vyberte **TPM**.
-   - Zadejte *ID registrace* a *ověřovací klíč* pro vaše zařízení TPM z hodnot, které jste si poznamenali dříve.
+   - Enter the *Registration ID* and *Endorsement key* for your TPM device from the values you noted previously.
    - Vyberte centrum IoT propojené s vaší zřizovací službou.
    - Volitelně můžete zadat následující informace:
-       - Zadejte jedinečné *ID zařízení* (můžete použít navrhovaná **zařízení test-docs-Device** nebo zadat vlastní).
+       - Enter a unique *Device ID* (you can use the suggested **test-docs-device** or provide your own).
 Při pojmenování zařízení se ujistěte, že nepoužíváte citlivá data.
-Pokud se rozhodnete nezadat žádný, místo toho se použije ID registrace k identifikaci zařízení.
+If you choose not to provide one, the registration ID will be used to identify the device instead.
        - Aktualizujte **Počáteční stav dvojčete zařízení** s použitím požadované počáteční konfigurace zařízení.
-   - Po dokončení klikněte na tlačítko **Uložit** .
+   - Once complete, press the **Save** button.

       ![Zadání informací o registraci zařízení na portálu](./media/quick-create-simulated-device/enter-device-enrollment.png)